Salmo, British Columbia: Shambhala Music Festival

-Since 1998, the community of Salmo has hosted the Shambhala Music Festival every August.
-In 2017, the festival celebrated its 20th anniversary.
+Since 1998, during the last week of July, the community of Salmo has hosted the Shambhala Music Festival.
+The 2020 and 2021 editions of the festival were cancelled due to the COVID-19 pandemic.
+Regular, yearly scheduling resumed in 2022.

 Television

 Salmo was featured on the historical television documentary series Gold Trails and Ghost Towns (season 3, episode 1).
 Salmo people were also featured on the show Canadian Pickers (season 2, episode 7).

 Radio

 Like the library, CFAD-FM is a volunteer community radio station.
 It began broadcasting as a developmental Community Radio Station on October 11, 2008 at 92.1 FM in Salmo, British Columbia.

 On May 2, 2012, Salmo FM Radio Society received approval from the Canadian Radio-television and Telecommunications Commission (CRTC) to operate an English language FM community radio station to serve Salmo on the frequency of 91.1 MHz.